betterPT/docs/README.md

 # Introduction

 This document contains betterPT patient workflows.
-It is currently under heavy revision.
+It is currently under revision.